Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 Passion and purpose are also related to meaning.
 What does living a meaningful life entail?

-There are multiple interpretations of a meaningful life.
-Some will view it as living a life that made a difference, an impact on someone or a group of people.
-A person’s life has meaning if they use it to make the world around them a better place.
+Some view it as living a life that made a difference, an impact on someone or a group of people.
+A person’s life has meaning if they make the world around them a better place.
 With this interpretation, a person’s life’s meaning doesn’t have to be related to their passion or purpose.
 It’s an expression of how others view their life.

 Life Purpose Examples

-Everyone is different, and it’s okay if nothing here speaks to you.
-If that describes you, consider hiring a life coach that can help guide and mentor you.
-Every situation is unique, and sometimes it takes one-on-one guidance to truly narrow down what we want out of life.
+If nothing here inspires you, consider hiring a life coach or speaking with a mentor.
+Every situation is unique, and sometimes, it takes one-on-one guidance to narrow down what we want out of life.

 Service to Others

 Many people find fulfillment in life by serving others.
-This could be achieved through service to the community through volunteer work, careers in caregiving, or helping your family at home.
+You could achieve this via volunteer work, a career in caregiving, or helping your family at home.

 If you are driven by helping others, consider that this might be your purpose in life.
 Find opportunities to give back, serve others, and help people around you.